dwavesystems/demos/sudoku/README.rst

 -------------
 The idea is to describe the Sudoku puzzle as a set of constraints that our solution needs to satisfy (i.e. we are posing the puzzle as a constraint satisfaction problem).
-By laying down these constraints, our solver can optimize over them and hopefully return a solution that satisfies all our constraints.
+By laying down these constraints, we can get our solver to optimize over them and hopefully return a solution that satisfies all our constraints.

 There are several constraints in Sudoku:

 * Each cell in the Sudoku array must contain one digit
-* Each row may not have duplicate digits
+* No row may have duplicate digits
-* Each column may not have duplicate digits
+* No column may have duplicate digits
-* Each sub-square may not have duplicate digits
+* No sub-square may have duplicate digits

 Usage
 -----